 How long does it take to get advance parole?

-What if I file Form I-131 to request an advance permission to travel for CNMI long-term residents document but don’t receive it and travel?
+What if I file Form I-131 to request advance permission to travel for CNMI long-term residents document but don’t receive it and travel?

 If you leave the U.S. without the advance permission travel document then your status will be automatically terminated.